yandex-cloud/docs/en/managed-clickhouse/concepts/instance-types.md

 ## Available host classes {#available-flavors}

-Hosts in the cluster {{ mch-name }} are deployed on virtual machines in {{ compute-full-name }}.
-These virtual machines can be created on any of the platforms that are supported by {{ compute-name }}.
+Hosts in the cluster Managed Service for ClickHouse are deployed on virtual machines in Yandex Compute Cloud.
+These virtual machines can be created on any of the platforms that are supported by Compute Cloud.
 Platforms are described in detail in the section [#T](../../compute/concepts/vm-platforms.md).

 The full list of possible host configurations on each of the platforms is provided below.